On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: -minimal graphs via -stretching cliques

 \begin{proof} Let $H \in \S_2(G)$ be a graph obtained from $G$ by $2$-stretching vertex $v \in V(G)$.
 To prove our claim, it suffices to show that $\a(H) = \a(G) + 1$.
 Consider a set of vertices $S \subseteq V(G)$.
 If $v \in S$, then $S$ is a stable set in $G$ if and only if $(S \setminus \set{v}) \cup \set{v_1, v_2}$ is a stable set in $H$.
 If $v \not\in S$, then $S$ is a stable set in $G$ if and only if $S \cup \set{v_0}$ is a stable set in $H$.
 Thus, we see that $\a(H) = \a(G) + 1$. \end{proof}

 Recall the graphs $G_{2,1}, G_{2,2}$, and $G_{3,1}$.
 In Figure~\ref{figKnownEG}, we labelled the vertices of these graphs to highlight the fact that all three graphs can be obtained from applying a number of $2$-stretching operations to a complete graph.
 In fact, every known $\ell$-minimal graph to date --- the $3$-cycle and the three graphs in Figure~\ref{figKnownEG} --- belongs to $\S^{\ell-1}(K_{\ell+2})$.
 Thus, for the remainder of this section, we focus on graphs obtained from $2$-stretching vertices of a complete graph, and prove some results about the $\LS_+$-ranks of these graphs.
-Some of our subsequent arguments rely on the positive semidefiniteness of some specific matrices, and so we first provide a framework for easily and reliably verifying such claims.
-Given a symmetric matrix $Y \in \mR^{n \times n}$, we say that $U, V \in \mZ^{n \times n}$ is a \emph{$UV$-certificate} of $Y$ if \begin{itemize} \item $k Y = U^{\top} U + V$ for some $k \in \mN$, and, \item $V$ is diagonally dominant. \end{itemize}

-Observe that the existence of a $UV$-certificate implies that $Y \succeq 0$ (these certificates are sum-of-squares certificates, and every rational matrix $Y \in \mS_+^n$ admits such certificates).
-Given a $UV$-certificate to verify that $Y$ is PSD, it suffices to \begin{itemize} \item[(i)] form $U^{\top}U+V$ and check that it is equal to $kY$ for some integer $k$ \item[(ii)] check that $V_{ii} \geq \sum_{j \neq i} |V_{ij}|$ for every $i \in [n]$. \end{itemize}